sustrik/crypto-for-kids/zeroknowledge1.md

 Alice: No way.
 You have to find him yourself.

-Bob: See.
+Bob: See?
 You are lying.

 Alice: I am not.
 Let me prove it.